The Police: 1981–1982: Ghost in the Machine and Brimstone and Treacle

 At the 1982 Brit Awards in London, the Police received the award for Best British Group.
 After the Ghost in the Machine Tour concluded in 1982, the group took a sabbatical and each member pursued outside projects.
 By this time, Sting was becoming a major star, and he established a career beyond the Police by branching out into acting.
-Back in 1979, he had made a well-received debut as the "Ace Face" in the British drama film Quadrophenia, a film loosely based on The Who's rock opera, followed by a role as a mechanic in love with Eddie Cochran's music in Chris Petit's Radio On.
+Back in 1979, he had made a well-received debut as the "Ace Face" in the British drama film Quadrophenia, a film loosely based on the Who's 1973 rock opera, followed by a role as a mechanic in love with Eddie Cochran's music in Chris Petit's Radio On.
 In 1982, Sting furthered his acting career by co-starring in the Richard Loncraine film Brimstone and Treacle.
 He also had a minor solo hit in the United Kingdom with the movie's theme song, a cover of the 1929 hit "Spread a Little Happiness" (which appeared on the Brimstone & Treacle soundtrack, along with three new Police tracks, "How Stupid Mr Bates", "A Kind of Loving", and "I Burn for You").
 Over 1981 and 1982, Summers recorded his first album with Robert Fripp, I Advance Masked.

-In 1983, Stewart Copeland composed the musical score for Francis Ford Coppola's film Rumble Fish.
+In 1983, Stewart Copeland composed the musical score for Francis Ford Coppola's teen drama noir film Rumble Fish.
 The single "Don't Box Me In (theme From Rumble Fish)", a collaboration between Copeland and singer-songwriter Stan Ridgway (of the band Wall of Voodoo) received significant airplay upon release of the film that year.
 Sting filmed his first big-budget movie role in 1983, playing Feyd-Rautha in David Lynch's Dune.
 As Sting's fame rose, his relationship with Copeland deteriorated.
 Their increasingly strained partnership was further stretched by the pressures of worldwide publicity and fame, conflicting egos, and their financial success.
 Meanwhile, both Sting's and Summers's marriages failed.